-- 3.27 A petition can be presented to Council in writing (other than pencil), or in electronic form. - 3.28 Petitions submitted to council must include: - A clear and concise statement covering the subject matter of the petition.
-The statement should state what action petitioners want Council to take; and - The name, address and signature or email address in the case of electronic petitions of any person supporting the petition. - 3.29 To qualify as a 'petition' there must be at least five signatories or email addresses of residents or ratepayers of the Tweed Shire. - 3.30 The petition must contain the name, address and contact details of the main petition contact.
+- 3.27 A petition can be presented to Council in writing (other than pencil), or in electronic form. - 3.28 Petitions submitted to council must include: - a clear and concise statement covering the subject matter of the petition.
+The statement should state what action petitioners want Council to take; and - the name, address and signature or email address in the case of electronic petitions of any person supporting the petition.

+- 3.29 To qualify as a 'petition' there must be at least twenty (20) signatories or names (in the case of an electronic petition).
+The signatories or names, as applicable, must be residents or ratepayers of the Tweed Shire. - 3.30 The petition must contain the name, address and contact details of the main petition contact.
 This is the person Council will contact to explain how Council will respond to the petition.
 If no contact person is identified Council will assume the first signatory or email address to the petition is the main petition contact. - 3.31 Council's ability to respond to some petitions may be affected by State legislation including laws related to development assessment, tendering or electoral laws during the time immediately before an election.
 In such cases, Council will contact the main petition contact to explain and discuss any timeframe issues that apply. - 3.32 Petitions received by Councillors or forwarded to the general manager will be tabled at a meeting. - 3.33 Council may resolve to accept a petition and outline Council's preferred action or response in relation to the petition, which could include to receive and note, or request a report or workshop in relation to the petition request and its implications on Council's adopted Integrated Planning Reporting Framework documents. - 3.34 A petition will not be published in Council's Business Papers, other than to state the name of the Petition and the number of signatories so as to accord with the Privacy and Personal Information Protection Act 1998 with respect to the use and communication of personal information contained in petitions. - 3.35 If a petition, relates to an operational matter, Council must refer it to the general manager for consideration.